thekrebso/rp-pico-starter-project/README.md

 sudo make install
 ```

-I assume you have built picoprobe and uploaded to your Pico _(Check useful sites at the bottom)_
+I assume you have already built picoprobe and uploaded to your Pico _(Check useful sites at the bottom)_

 ```sh
 ```